It’s a well known fact that noise reduction introduces unwanted artifacts into your audio recording when used carelessly.

 The processing of dynamic high frequency analysis introduces freckles, glitches and that underwater effect across the high frequency spectrum.
 Not good.

-The good news is that using noise reduction subtly and complimenting this process with EQ can bring noisy DSLR recordings back to life.
+The good news is that using noise reduction plugins, or utilising noise reduction presets subtly and complimenting this process with EQ, we can bring noisy DSLR recordings back to life simply and easily.

 Noise reduction works best when you constantly play your audio source through the plugin and reduce the ‘threshold’ down very slowly.